 To test the standalone performance of each method, operations were run on a single node as a single thread application.
 Tests were run with the latest development versions of R (v 3.2.4, 2016-03-16 r70336), the raster package (v.
 2.5-2) PostgreSQL (v.
 9.5.2) and PostGIS (v.
 2.2.2, r14797) within a single thread Debian Stretch virtual machine (Linux kernel 4.1.13) with access to a maximum of 6GB system memory.

 The raster package has two classes for multi-layer data objects, the RasterStack and the Raster Brick.
 In essence, a RasterStack is a list of potentially separate RasterLayer objects.
 RasterBricks are multi-layered objects that can only refer to the multiple bands of a single file.
-RasterBricks are also are created only in memory, sacrifice some flexibility for speed.
+RasterBricks are also created only in memory, sacrificing some flexibility for speed.

 Queries on objects created with the raster package and PostGIS were evaluated through R, either as direct calls to raster functions or as system calls to PostGIS queries.
 The speed of different operations was evaluated through the system.time function of the base R library, a function that returns the CPU time required for the expression to be evaluated.